Understanding Bed Rest Basics for Alzheimer’s Caregivers

 If you have a loved one who is in the final stages of Alzheimer's and on bed rest, there are some basics you need to know.

 Most people with Alzheimer's will eventually require some level of bed rest as they lose the ability to care for themselves.
-In the later stages of the disease, a loved one can become completely bedridden and may even lose their ability to communicate.
+In the later stages of the disease, a loved one can become completely bedridden and may even lose the ability to communicate.

-This is a difficult time for both your loved one and our caregivers.
-It's important to seek support from friends or family members during this time.
+This is a difficult time for both your loved one and their caregiver(s).
+It is important to seek support from friends or family members during this time.
 There are also many resources available here or through local community organizations.
+These resources can help caregivers by providing information on comfort care and supplies for someone in the final stages of Alzheimer’s.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 The final stages of Alzheimer's can be difficult for both the person with the disease and their loved ones.
 Typically, at this stage, the person with Alzheimer's requires complete bed rest and close supervision.